 Required User Permissions

 This action is only available to the Account Owner.
 Redaction cannot be undone, not even by PagerDuty Support.

-In the event that an incident contains sensitive information, the Account Owner can hide the incident's details by using the Redact Incident button.
+In the event that an incident contains sensitive information, the Account Owner can permanently delete the incident's details by selecting More... and clicking the Redact Incident button.

 After confirming that you would like to redact an incident’s name and details, it will be updated to show who redacted the data and when.

 There is more than one way to trigger an incident.
 In the PagerDuty web UI, you can trigger an incident on any service's page or on the Incidents page.
-There are two integration types — email and API — and each can be used to trigger an incident as well.
+There are two integration types — API and email — and each can be used to trigger an incident as well.